Published: September,3 2020

 Have you ever looked up a movie rating, and at the top of the page you quickly find ratings from three different websites — say, Rotten Tomatoes, IMBd, and Common Sense Media — neatly placed at the top of the Google search results page?
 Do wonder how Google picks out this information?

-For a basic introduction to how structured data works, why it’s needed, and what the benefits are, check out our Structured Data Guide (linked below).
+For a basic introduction to how structured data works, why it’s needed, and what the benefits are, check out our Structured Data Guide or watch this video:

 Table of Contents